tymyrddin/blue/source/docs/soc/dfir/notes/preparation.md

 * The password may be volunteered by the owner (like the victim) or a cooperating accomplice.
 * A person may be legally compelled to provide passwords.
 * Key escrow or backups may provide passwords.
-* Specialized data recovery companies provide services and hardware tools that can recover or reset ATA Security Feature Set passwords from the service areas of a disk.
+* Specialised data recovery companies provide services and hardware tools that can recover or reset ATA Security Feature Set passwords from the service areas of a disk.
 Data recovery firms often list the disks they support.
 * The hard disk vendor may be able to provide assistance to disable or reset the ATA password.
 * Hardware and firmware hacks and published methods by researchers may exist that provide access for certain hard drive models.